Wednesday March 27, 2019

 5:00pm, Leave from Make It Happen Expo in Park Plaza Ballroom (Separate Registration Required)

-Join us as we crawl to four different venues in Anaheim’s Packing House and taste all of the culinary delights the area has to offer.
+Join us as we crawl to four different venues in Anaheim’s Center City and taste all of the culinary delights the area has to offer.
 This event will include light bites or one drink at each venue.

-Culinary Crawl participants will take buses to the Packing House from the hotel.
+Culinary Crawl participants will take buses to Anaheim Center City from the hotel.
 The buses will return participants to the conference hotel by 8:30pm.
 If you would like to leave earlier or later than that time, you will need to find your own transportation.

-Thank You to our Culinary Crawl Sponsors, the City of Anaheim and the Anaheim Transportation Network.
+Thank You to our Culinary Crawl Sponsors, Site Selection, the City of Anaheim, and the Anaheim Transportation Network.

 Friday March 29, 2019